I have been having issues… thread issues!

 This is what that little pilow looked like:

 Now I am making the pillow bigger,( scaled the blocks) and leaving the white fabric out.
-Too messy with two little kids around!
+Too messy with two little grandkids around!

 Some of my favorite little blocks with FMQ: